ShoshBeer/LearningDictionaries/README.md

 The result of this method is a dictionary in a specified language with English definitions, frequencies, and related words of the most common words.
 The method can easily be adjusted to customize the frequency threshold, the parts of speech, and other parameters.

+### Note About Swear Words

-Definitions with a vulgar, derogatory, and offensive tag are filtered out by default, but can be included. **Note: if a word has a clean definition then it will be included with its clean definition even if it has other inappropriate definitions.**
+Definitions with a vulgar, derogatory, or offensive tag are filtered out by default, but can be included.

+If a word has multiple definitions and only some are tagged as vulgar/derogatory/offensive, then the clean definitions will still be included.
+From looking at some example entries in the English dictionary, it seems that all the definitions of a vulgar word should have the vulgar tag, but be prepared to have the occassional swear word in the dictionary in case the pattern doesn't hold.

 ---